 Are you looking for increased cybersecurity at your firm?

 With a strong understanding of the diverse threats aimed at organisations and enterprises around the world, we have developed a secure solution suited to businesses in every sector here at Galaxkey.
 Rather than tackling each weapon in the cybercriminal toolkit, we have instead created a risk-free environment with paramount protection levels so enterprise staff can work securely.

 Our system might be formidable, but it is also user friendly to ensure it is always used effectively.
 Once in effect, your personnel will be able to send secure communications or store confidential data that has been safeguarded with cutting-edge three-layer encryption.
 This advanced information security option will ensure that you are defended against expensive data breaches and remain compliant with regulations set by the UK’s Information Commissioner’s Office (ICO).

 Staff members will also be able to track documents and validate senders, leaving your firm less exposed to malicious attacks.
 With no passwords stored and zero back doors hackers can use to gain access, our secure workspace is an ideal option for the current cybersecurity landscape.

-Get in touch today and step up the security levels with an online demonstration and free two-week trial.
+Get in touch today and step up the security levels with an online demonstration and a free two-week trial.